NixOS/nix/doc/manual/src/command-ref/nix-store.md

     outputs are already valid, in which case we are done immediately.
 Otherwise, there may be [substitutes](../glossary.md)
     that produce the outputs (e.g., by downloading them).
-Finally, the outputs can be produced by performing the build action described by the derivation.
+Finally, the outputs can be produced by running the build task described by the derivation.

   - If the store path is not a derivation, realisation ensures that the